 Customs Process

-How to Properly Label Products Being Shipped to Canada
+How to Write a Label for a Package Being Shipped to Canada

 Many U.S. retailers are realizing the benefits of expanding their presence in Canada and looking forward to the potential rewards.
-However, shipping from the U.S. to Canada is an opportunity that requires a strategy to avoid mistakes.
+However, shipping from the U.S. to Canada is an opportunity that requires a strategy to avoid costly mistakes.
+Most of these mistakes are as simple as missing important information on shipping labels and packaging practices that ensure cross-border shipping of products.
+This guide breaks down how to write a shippingand address a package to Canada.

 Parts of a Canadian Shipping Label

 The logistics of Canadian shipping labels can be confusing.
-In order to get your shipping label printed correctly, you need to be familiar with all the parts of the label.
-The four essential parts to get right are the name, the street address, the city, the province or postal code and the country.
-These fields may seem basic, but getting any one of them wrong can result in an issue when a package is delayed or returned due to inaccuracies.
+You must be familiar with all its parts to print your shipping label correctly.
+The four essential parts to get right on a Canadian shipping label are the name, the street address, the city, the province or postal code and the country.
+These fields may seem basic, but getting any of them wrong can result in an issue when a package is delayed or returned due to inaccuracies.

 1. Recipient Name

-Address verification software often has a feature that allows you to flag orders where the billing name is significantly different from the name on the shipping address.
-You can then use your best judgment to decide if you need to contact the recipient to get an accurate name that will match the I.D. in case they need to pick the item up at the customs office or post office.
+Address verification software often has a feature that allows you to flag orders with billing names that completely differ from the name on the shipping address.
+Use your best judgment to decide if you should contact the recipient to get an accurate name matching the ID if they need to pick up the item at the customs or post office.

 Addresses that contain company names can be added to the label.
 Be mindful of any character limits on address lines, as you don’t want to have any partial information that may be confusing.